openaire/openaire-catalogue-docs/docs/downloads/alternative-model/validated.md

 _Type: Boolean &bull; Cardinality: ONE_

-Specifies if the validation comes from the funder
+Specifies if the validation comes from the funder.

 ```json